Football news - Mikel Arteta to Arsenal: Five things the new manager must address

 Mikel Arteta to Arsenal: Five things the new manager must address

-Mikel Arteta is on the verge of being announced as the Arsenal manager, but his first shot at the top job does not come at an easy time for the club.
+Mikel Arteta has been announced as the Arsenal manager, but his first shot at the top job does not come at an easy time for the club.

 Arteta, who was considered for the job when Emery was first appointed, will now go from working as Pep Guardiola's assistant at Manchester City to the manager at Arsenal, with a very different set of challenges before him.